Nonreciprocal flow of fluctuations, populations and correlations between doubly coupled bosonic modes: Doubly coupled bosonic modes

-where $n$ is the average number of thermal photons and $m$ describes the degree of phase dependent two-photon correlations between photons contained in the reservoirs.
-The presence of the two-photon correlations leads to an asymmetric distribution of noise between the quadratures.
+from which we see that by varying the parameters $\gamma_{c}$ and $\varepsilon$ of the parametric oscillator one can produce squeezed vacuum field of a desired values of $n$ and $m$.
+It is convenient to present results in terms of $n$ and $m$ rather than $\gamma_{c}$ and $\varepsilon$ since $n$ describes the average number of thermal photons and $m$ describes the degree of two-photon correlations between photons contained in the reservoirs.
+It is see from Eq.~(\ref{08}) that the presence of the two-photon correlations $m$ leads to an asymmetric distribution of noise between the quadratures.
 We assume that the phase of the squeezed reservoir coupled to the mode $a$ is fixed at zero, whereas the phase $\phi$ of the squeezed reservoir coupled to the mode $b$ can be varied.
-The parameters $n$ and $m$ are related to each other such that $m\leq n$ corresponds to a classically squeezed field whereas $m\leq \sqrt{n(n+1)}$ corresponds to a quantum squeezed field~\cite{df04,fw14}.
+The parameters $n$ and $m$ are related to each other such that $m\leq n$ corresponds to a classically squeezed field whereas $n< m\leq \sqrt{n(n+1)}$ corresponds to a quantum squeezed field~\cite{df04,fw14}.